 The High Adventure Committee (HAC) is dedicated to promoting high-adventure programs in all NCAC districts.
-Volunteer scouters, including District High Adventure Coordinators, meet at 7:30 pm on the first Thursday of September through May at the Marriott Scout Service Center.
+Volunteer scouters, including District High Adventure Coordinators, meet at 7:00 pm on the first Thursday of September through May via Zoom and soon may return to meeting at the Marriott Scout Service Center.
 The HAC is responsible for:

 - providing information and assistance to NCAC youth and adults on High Adventure program opportunities with vacancies and recent news, including training opportunities